lammps/lammps/doc/src/fix_pair_tracker.rst

 specified, a local vector is produced.
 If two or more inputs are specified, a local array is produced where the number of columns = the number of inputs.
 The vector or array can be accessed by any command that uses local values from a compute as input.
-See the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.
+See the :doc:`Howto output <Howto_output>` page for an overview of LAMMPS output options.

 The vector or array values will be doubles that correspond to the